myltik/azure-docs.ru-ru/articles/active-directory/active-directory-branding-localize-azure-portal.md

 <properties
-pageTitle="Добавление фирменной символики организации для определенного языка на страницу входа в предварительной версии Azure Active Directory | Microsoft Azure" description="Узнайте, как добавить изображения фирменной символики и текст организации для определенных языков на страницу входа Azure." services="active-directory" documentationCenter="" authors="curtand"
+pageTitle="Add language-specific company branding to your sign-in page in the Azure Active Directory preview | Microsoft Azure" description="Learn how to add a language specific company branding pictures and text to an Azure sign-in page" services="active-directory" documentationCenter="" authors="curtand"